 During their senior year, Honors students will complete a Senior Honors Project.
-The Director of Honors must provide the student an Honors permission override in OASIS2 prior to registration for the Senior Honors Project.
+The Director of Honors must provide the student an Honors permission override in OASIS prior to registration for the Senior Honors Project.
 This project will individualize and deepen a student's understanding of a topic of compelling interest.
 Depending on the scope of the senior project, students may register for HNR 455 for 1 - 3 hours of credit.
 In some majors, senior capstone projects are already a requirement; the senior Honors student, in such cases, may complete a single project, which will fulfill both requirements by special arrangements with the Director of Honors and the chair of the major department.
 It is expected that the project merits the credit hours being earned.
 If the research project is not a new design, the extension should be substantial.
 Three aspects of the Senior Honors Project require particular mention below: the faculty mentor, the written presentation, and the public presentation.
+More details about Senior Honors Projects are available in the separate project handbook.